Kodylow/matador-old/README.md

 You can change the pricing and endpoints as well, the current configuration is extremely conservative (will overcharge in bitcoin terms) and hardcodes a price of bitcoin at $28,000 until I get around to creating a bitcoin price service.

-# Running Renegade
+# Running Matador
 To launch the server, execute the following command:

 ```bash
 go run main.go
 ```
 Voila!
-Your Renegade server is now live, ready to process requests and exchange API key access for Bitcoin payments.
+Your Matador server is now live, ready to process requests and exchange API key access for Bitcoin payments.

 # MIT License